-- Encouraging your child to put a high priority on education and working with your child daily to make the most of the educational opportunities the school provides. - Becoming familiar with all your child's school activities and with the academic programs, including special programs, offered in the school.
+- Encouraging your child to put a high priority on education and working with your child daily to make the most of the educational opportunities the school provides. - Attend parent/guardian orientations covering cyber platforms to inhance student academic growth. - Becoming familiar with all your child's school activities and with the academic programs, including special programs, offered in the school.
 Discuss with the counselor any questions you may have about the options and opportunities available to your child. - Parents are required to attend scheduled conferences and may request additional conferences with their child's teacher(s) as needed.
 To schedule a virtual or in-person conference please call the school office for an appointment or e-mail the individual directly (first initial + last name @ esperanzacybercs.net).
-A teacher will usually return your call or meet with you during their prep period or at a mutually convenient time before or after school.

-- To encourage parent involvement, several workshops and meetings are held for parents during the school year.
+A teacher will usually return your call or meet with you during their prep period or at a mutually convenient time before or after school. - To encourage parent involvement, several workshops and meetings are held for parents during the school year.
 Parents are strongly encouraged to take part in the various workshops, trainings, and meetings offered throughout the year.
 These sessions may be initiated based on student needs, revisiting school policies, or parental requests. - The Esperanza Cyber Parent Committee is a great way to become directly involved in your child's education.
-To get involved please contact the Family Enrollmement Coordinator (FEC), at Liriam Santiago, liriam.santiago@esperanzacybercs.net. - Parents who are interested in volunteering at school functions including chaperoning events or field trips will need to speak with the Family Enrollment Coordinator to obtain clearances prior to participation.
-These clearances are good for one year and must be updated on a yearly basis if one wishes to continue as a volunteer. - Parents have access to students' grades and coursework through Esperanza Cyber Charter School's web-based student tracking system, PowerSchool.
+To get involved please contact the Director of Family & Community Engagement, at Maryelis Santiago, msantiago@esperanzacybercs.net. - Parents who are interested in volunteering at school functions including chaperoning events or field trips will need to speak with the the Director of Family & Community Engagement to obtain clearances prior to participation.
+These clearances are good for one year and must be updated on a yearly basis if one wishes to continue as a volunteer.

+• Parents have access to students' grades and coursework through Esperanza Cyber Charter School's web-based student tracking system, PowerSchool.
 Parents and guardians will be able to access students' progress and communicate with teachers through email, chat, or web sessions.